Juliet May (judge)

-Dame Juliet Mary May (born 21 March 1961), styled The Hon.
-Mrs Justice May, is a judge of the High Court of England and Wales.
+Dame Juliet Mary May (born 21 March 1961), styled The Rt Hon.
+Lady Justice May, is a judge of Court of Appeal of England and Wales.

-May was educated at Wadham College, Oxford and called to the bar at Inner Temple in 1988.
+May was educated at Wadham College, Oxford and worked as a forensic clinical psychologist before retraining as a barrister.
+She was called to the bar at Inner Temple in 1988, working in chambers at 3 Verulam Buildings.

 She was appointed Queen's Counsel and a Circuit Judge in 2008.
-She has been a judge of the King's Bench Division since 2015.
+She was a judge of the King's Bench Division from 2015 to 2025.

+She was appointed as Judicial Lead for Youth Justice for England and Wales in November 2022, before her appointment as Chair of the Sentencing Council on 6 October 2025.
+She was appointed a Lady Justice of Appeal and sworn of the Privy Council in December 2025.

+Notable cases

+Lady Justice May has presided over a number of notable criminal trials and has delivered several significant judgments in the Court of Appeal and Divisional Court, particularly in relation to sentencing, youth justice and criminal procedure.